 - First $10,000 Managed Free (using our link)

 - Free tax loss harvesting and automatic rebalancing

 - Limited personal finance tools

 - Lack of flexibility for hands-on investors

 - Higher than average management fees

 Wealthsimple is the largest Robo Advisor in Canada, even before entering US territory.
-That is no easy feat since Canada has a good collection of Robo Advisors such as Nest Wealth, Justwealth, and CI Direct Investing.
+That is no easy feat since Canada has a good collection of robo advisors such as Nest Wealth, Justwealth, and CI Direct Investing.

 Wealthsimple Pricing & Fees

 We always discuss the fees and deposit limits before proceeding to other criteria.
 In this regard, Wealthsimple gets a high score because the service comes with a $0 minimum investment.
-If this is the case, your account will be under the Wealthsimple Basic offering and will come with free dividend reinvestment, automatic rebalancing, and automated deposits.
+If this is the case, your account will fall under the Basic offering and will come with free dividend reinvestment, automatic rebalancing, and automated deposits.